-From Chitwan, we had to catch one 4 hour bumpy bus to Bhairahawa then a local bus to Lumbini.
+From Chitwan, we had to catch one 4 hours bumpy bus to Bhairahawa and then a local bus to Lumbini.

 The local bus was pretty chaotic and most of the people were standing or sitting on the floor.
 But, it was dirt cheap and only 30 minutes so it’s tolerable.

-You’ll get dropped off at the Lumbini ‘Bus Stand’ which is just a stop in the road when you arrive.
+You’ll get dropped off at the Lumbini ‘Bus Stand’ which is just a stop on the road when you arrive.